SergioBejarano/Modularization-with-virtualization-and-introduction-to-Docker/README.md

 The included example application shows how to expose a POJO as a REST service and how to serve static files from the server.

+# 📷 Videos

+There are two videos in `/src/main/resources/webroot` inside videos.zip.

+`despliegue TALLER EN CLASE.mp4`: evidence of the deployment of the application developed in class, it only has the /greeting service.

+`deployment TAREA.mp4`: evidence of the functioning of the deployment of the application developed as homework, it has several services.
+This was developed WITHOUT SPRING.

 ## Verifying Java and Maven Versions

 Before compiling or running this project, make sure that both **Java** and **Maven** are properly installed and configured on the system.